porterdarby/porterdarby.github.io/_posts/2020-08-07-Inferred-Types.md

 val topCandidate = scores.maxBy(_._1)
 ```

 Can you see the problem?
 The attempt here is to get the candidate with the most votes after a "cycle" of the runoff.
 This code compiles, this code works does what it says -- it goes ahead and gets the top candidate pair based on the first pair element's value.
 That's not a problem, right?
 Well, the first value in the pair is the candidate's name -- a String.
-I didn't realize it at first, but I was wondering why the process almostalways needed to go to the 3 reduction from 2 to 1 candidates.
-I realized that I had mad an error -- I wasn't sure if I was finding the pair based on the maximum value of the ballot count, I was getting the max value based on the name.
+I didn't realize it at first, but I was wondering why the process almost always needed to go through all 4 calculations to figure out which candidate had 50%+ of the vote.
+I realized that I had made an error -- I wasn't sure if I was finding the pair based on the maximum value of the ballot count, I was getting the max value based on the name.
 So I made this change:

 ```scala
 val topCandidate = scores.maxBy(_._2)